basho-labs/little_riak_book/en/04-operators.md

 riak_kv is not up: []
 riak_kv is up
 ```

+You can get a list of available services with the `services` command.

 You can also see if the whole ring is ready to go with `ringready`.
 If the nodes do not agree
 on the state of the ring, it will output `FALSE`, otherwise `TRUE`.